cosmos/cosmos/VALIDATORS_FAQ.md

 ### What is a validator?

 The Cosmos Hub is based on Tendermint, which relies on a set of validators to secure the network.
 The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive rewards in exchange for their work.
 They must also participate in governance by voting on proposals.
+Validators are weighted according to their total stake.

 ### What is 'staking'?

 The Cosmos Hub is a public Proof-Of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (Atoms) bonded as collateral.
 These Atoms can be staked directly by the validator or delegated to them by Atom holders.
+Any user in the system can declare its intention to become a validator by sending a "declare-candidacy" transaction.
+From there, they become validator candidates.
-The weight of a node determines wether or not it is a validator, and also how frequently this node will have to propose a block and how much reward it will obtain.
+The weight (i.e. total stake) of a candidate determines wether or not it is a validator, and also how frequently this node will have to propose a block and how much reward it will obtain.
 Initially, only the top 100 validator candidates with the most weight will be validators.
-If validators double sign, are frequently offline or do not participate in governance, their staked Atoms (including Atoms of users that delegated to them) can be slashed.
+If validators double sign, are frequently offline or do not participate in governance, their staked Atoms (including Atoms of users that delegated to them) can be destroyed, or 'slashed'.

 ### What is a full-node?

 A full-node is a program that fully validates transactions and blocks of a blockchain.
 It is distinct from a light-node that only processes block headers and a small subset of transactions.
 Running a full-node requires more resources than a light-node but is necessary in order to be a validator.
 In practice, running a full-node only implies running a non-compromised and up-to-date version of the software with low network latency and without downtime.
+Of course, it is possible and encouraged for any user to run full-nodes even if they do not plan to be validators.

 ### What is a delegator?

 Delegators are Atom holders who cannot, or do not want to run validator operations themselves.
-Through the Cosmos UI, a user can delegate Atoms to a validator and obtain a part of its reward in exchange.
+Through the Cosmos UI, a user can delegate Atoms to a validator and obtain a part of its reward in exchange (for more detail on how rewards are distributed, see  **What is the incentive to stake?** and **What is a validator's commission?** sections below).
+Because they share rewards with their validators, delegators also share responsiblity.
+Should a validator misbehave, each of its delegators will be partially slashed in proportion to their stake.
+This is why delegators should perform due diligence on validator candidates before delegating, as well as spreading their stake over multiple validators.
+Delegators play a critical role in the system, as they are responsible for choosing validators.
+Being a delegator is not a passive role: Delegators should actively monitor the actions of their validators and participate in governance.

 ### How to become a validator?